SLIPP-isotopes/MDS_Antarctica_Showcase/README.md

 #### 1. Data Preprocessing

-**Note: data preprocessing has already been run, and the preprocessed data files uploaded to data/preprocessed/ in this showcase repository.**

 This step converts the raw IsoGSM climate data into preprocessed data ready to be used in models.
 It also performs the train/valid/test split.

 *Demo Notebook*